 › Talk to your local MP

 We want every single state and federal MP to receive a visit from at least one local resident.
-See the Talk to MPs and Councillors page for details.
+See the Talk to MPs page for details.

-› Talk to local council candidates or councillors
+› Talk to local Councillors or council candidates

 Talk to local councillors and council candidates about what local councils can do to tackle the climate emergency.
-See the Talk to MPs and Councillors page for details.
+See the Talk to your local Councillors page for details.

 › Hold an info stall